Introduction

 It is necessary to perform this step each time you are running a new

-shell, unless you are adding the **source** command into you shell
+shell, unless you are adding the above **source** command into you shell

 **bash**).

-You can now test your client againt the SCIGNE Cloud service:
+You can now test your client against the SCIGNE Cloud service:

 .. code-block:: console